pw598/pw598.github.io/_posts/2025-01-03-Dimension-Reduction-I-Eigendecomposition.md

 # What's Next?

-The next article in the series, on principal components analysis (PCA).
+The next article in the series is on principal components analysis (PCA), which involves eigendecomposition upon a covariance matrix, and has some special properties, such as orthogonalizing components, and maximizing variance for each component under this constraint.